LSSTDESC/PSFHOME/README.md

 Figure can be found in the "./plots"
 - ``All_plots.ipynb`` is a notebook that reproduces all plots in the second paper.
 Users are welcomed to play with it.
 (The necessary data are stored in ./plots/pickle)
-Update:
-- ``read_psfmod`` is a notebook for producing the PSF parameter posterior and other related plots in the paper III.

 ## Contact us